 - Then, the water will move from the epidermis to the root cortex.

-- From the root cortex, the water will then move to the endodermis consists of suberic and passive cells where passive cells help in the diffusion of water further into the root cell.
+- From the root cortex, the water will travel through the endodermis that consists of suberic and passive cells.
+The further movement of water is facilitated by the passive cells.

-- Then water moves from the pericycle to the root xylem i.e. perixylem and metaxylem.
-Therefore, water will store in the xylem root system which the plant body uses to perform various metabolic activities and most importantly for its growth.
+- Then, water moves from the pericycle to the root xylem, i.e. perixylem and metaxylem.
+Water will be stored in the xylem root system, which can be utilized by the plant body to perform various metabolic activities and for its growth.

-There are two kinds of factors involve which influences the activity of water absorption.
+There are two kinds of factors that directly or indirectly influence the activity of water absorption.

-Extrinsic factors are the external factors or the environmental factors which includes the following:
+Extrinsic factors: It includes external factors or environmental factors like:

-The concentration of soil solution: The concentration of soil must be low.
-If there is a high concentration of soil then it will refer as “Physiologically dry soil”.
+- The concentration of soil solution: The concentration of soil must be less.
+If there is a high concentration of soil, then it will be called physiologically dry soil.
 Highly concentrated or dry soil makes the water absorption difficult.

-Soil air: There should be space between the soil particles for the proper air supply.
-If the quantity of oxygen is less, then the quantity of carbon dioxide will increase, which leads to the anaerobic respiration.
+- Soil air: There should be space between the soil particles for the proper air supply.
+If the quantity of oxygen is less, then the quantity of carbon dioxide will be more, which leads to the anaerobic respiration.

-Therefore water absorption in plants is through the root hairs which carry water present in the soil and forms a zone refers as “Root hair zone”.
-The root hairs absorb water through their wall which is water loving “Hydrophilic” in nature.
-Therefore due to high permeability of root hairs to the water will help in uptake water either through osmosis or transpiration.
+Therefore, water absorption in plants occurs through the root hairs that carry the water present in the soil and forms a zone called the root hair zone.
+The root hairs absorb water through their wall, which is water-loving “Hydrophilic” in nature.
+Therefore, the high permeability of root hairs to the water will help in uptake water either through osmosis or transpiration.